confidential-containers/trustee/docs/kbs_attestation_protocol.md

 - `nonce`

-This is the nonce received by KBC in `Chanllenge` to prove the freshness of the evidence to KBS.
+This is the nonce received by KBC in `Challenge` to prove the freshness of the evidence to KBS.
 KBS will match the evidence corresponding to the request through this nonce.
 In addition to providing nonce here, its hash needs to be included in HW-TEE evidence payload and signed by HW-TEE.